Language Professionals’ Networking Event is back on

 language learning and expound her vision of the market.
 2020/21 has been a peculiar time

 for everyone.
 How has the language market been affected?
 What are the trends for the

 About the speaker:

-When securing a ticket, you’ll also support the pioneering research work of Moorfields Eye Charity, making a difference for patients at Moorfields Eye Hospital and for people with sight problems around the world.
+New: Tickets are offered on a Pay What You Can basis to give you the freedom to choose.
+Each Pay What You Can ticket includes a donation to support the pioneering research work of Moorfields Eye Charity, making a difference for patients at Moorfields Eye Hospital and for people with sight problems around the world.
+Every little helps.